Ayxh24/Ayxh24/README.md

-- 👋 Hi, I’m @Ayxh24, 19yrs, 2nd year at Winchester Uni, studying BSc Cyber Security
+- 👋 Hi, I’m @Ayxh24, 21yrs, 3rd year at Winchester Uni, studying BSc Cyber Security
-- 👀 I’m interested in programming and how programmes are creeated and used to infiltrate orgs
+- 👀 I’m interested in programming and how programmes are created and used to infiltrate orgs
-- 🌱 I’m currently learning cyber security and pen testing methods on Udemy
+- 🌱 I’m currently learning cybersecurity and pen testing methods on Udemy
 - 📫 How to reach me ayxhshrivsta24@gmail.com

 <!---